 - Skincare: Several new skincare products have been using coffee as an exfoliate and revitalizer.
 It’s great to make a simple mask with coffee that will help you feel younger.
 Coffee is also well known for its antioxidant capacity, just adding another benefit to this use.

 - Coffee Grounds for Plants as Fertilizer: Coffee grounds are rich in nitrogen which helps plants grow better and has a real positive outcome for any plants you may be growing.
 Just add it to the soil and it will add nitrogen plus it will help with the pH balance.
 Overall coffee will help keeping your soil rich, check the next use.

 - Worm Attractor: It’s a weird use but worms are attracted to coffee, and if you use it as fertilizer, they will come and help with the fertilization process, which is always a plus.
 Worms will keep the earth beneath your plants healthy.
 Worms are rather good for the soil and they should always be welcomed.

-- Compost: Keeping up with the gardening uses, if you like making compost, coffee will be a great addition to it because of the aforementioned hydrogen.
+- Coffee Grounds Compost: Keeping up with the gardening uses, if you like making compost, coffee will be a great addition to it because of the aforementioned hydrogen.
 Therefore it will make a more powerful mix.
 A good coffee compost can truly change the outcome of a harvest and improve the health of any plant.

 - Begone Pests: Worms may like coffee but some other unwelcome insects are not fans, like slugs or snails, who can eat crops and can be a plague.
 Coffee will keep those pests at bay since they don’t like the acidic composition of coffee.

 - Carrots and Radish boost: These 2 vegetables love the coffee compositions.
 If you add it to the soil where you will grow them, it will prove to be a great boost and increase the harvest.
 These 2 vegetables in particular take a lot of benefits from coffee.